 Students who hold a relevant master’s degree take a minimum of 62 credits to earn a PhD in Population Health Sciences.
 Students who do not have a previous master’s degree take a minimum of 80 credits to earn a PhD in Population Health Sciences.

-Students are strongly encouraged to take one semester of graduate level epidemiology and at least two semesters of graduate statistics before entering the Population Health Sciences PhD program.
-Students should be proficient in at least one statistical package (SAS, STATA or R).
+Applicants are strongly encouraged to take one semester of graduate level epidemiology and at least two semesters of graduate level statistics before entering the Population Health Sciences PhD Programs.
+Applicants should also be proficient in at least one statistical package (SAS, STATA, R).
+It is also recommended that applicants have previous research experience.

 Population Health Sciences students will take the core courses as described below.